JHWebDeveloper/Able2Deux/README.md

 ## [Unreleased][2.2.4] - TBD

+### Added
+- New menu command File > Open Import Cache.

 ### Changed
 - When Able2 opens it now clears it's cache of files older than 24hrs.
 Previously it would clear everything.
 This gives the user a window to recover raw downloads/recordings should Able2 crash.
-- Warning dialog now displays when clicking "Reveal in Cache"
+- Warning dialog now displays when clicking "Reveal in Cache" from media selector or File > Open Import Cache from application menu.

 ### Updated
 - Video service compatibility